prototypepgh/prototype-cli-workshop/archiving-exercise/instructions.md

-# Command line tools for archivists
+# Intro to the Command Line - Self-paced exercise

-There are numerous ways archivists can benefit from using command line tools.
-In particular, the exercises below will cover conversion of file formats and character encodings, batch renaming of files, searching for files and text within them, and making quick edits to text files.
-Parts of the [cataloger](https://github.com/csheldonhess/c4l16-cli-workshop/tree/master/cataloging-exercise) and [web developer](https://github.com/csheldonhess/c4l16-cli-workshop/tree/master/webdev-exercise) exercises will likely be of interest, too; be sure to check those out after you're finished here!
+The exercises below will cover batch renaming of files, searching for files and text within them, and making quick edits to text files.

-Also, a reminder: the workshop leaders are here to help.
-Put up a sticky note if you need help, or feel free to ask others who are working on the same exercise!
-We wrote all of this out so you'd have it to refer to later, but we _want_ to help while you've got us!
-If anything's unclear or confusing, let us know!
+Also, a reminder: the workshop leader is still here to help.
+Get their attention if you need help!
+Or, if you're flying through it, feel free to help anyone who looks a little lost.
+This is all written out so that you can use it later, but I'm still here to help you. :)

 OK, here we go!

 ## Setup

-Navigate (`cd`) to `/home/nitrous/cli-workshop/archiving-exercise/`
+Navigate (`cd`) to `/home/username/cli-workshop/exercise/`

 Look in the directory (`ls`), just to see what's there.